 Its excellent and also heart warming to see how seriously Highways England and our clients take the care of the local wildlife.
 The works were stopped for 12 hours between 1am and 1pm the following afternoon until we were sure that the snakes were safe.
 This involved consulting the animal wildlife experts.
 Another amusing part of the story is when the snakes are scared they let off a pungent smell and in the end the smell of the snakes was worse than the fear of their fangs.

 Environmentally friendly vacuum excavator Bristol VAC UK at it’s best!

 As well as being safer and often more cost effective, vacuum excavation is also the most environmentally friendly option.
 In addition to being able to save a family of snakes with a Vac Ex you also:

 - Keep a cleaner site

 All of the above reduces your carbon footprint keeping both your clients and the Antarctic penguins happy.

-All of Vac UK’s vehicles are the latest model and are less than 12 months old.
-So unlike most of our competitors, they all have the new Euro 6 engine which also helps reduce the pollutants you send into the atmosphere.
+All of VAC UK’s vehicles are the latest model and are less than 12 months old.
+So unlike many of our competitors, they all have the new Euro 6 engine which also helps reduce the pollutants you send into the atmosphere.

 Back to News